 The magistrate burns down the town

 Bewailing pompous and incompetent officials.
-The story is that an official refused that his name 'Deng' should be used in any official proclamation.
-A problem arose when the Lantern or 'Deng' festival was to be announced.
-Instead of 'Deng' he used the character for Fire instead announcing the coming of Fire throughout the town
+The story is that an official who did not want his name 'Deng' to be used in any official proclamation.
+The problem arose when the Lantern or 'Deng' festival was to be announced.
+Instead of 'Deng' he used the character for Fire instead and so announced the coming of Fire throughout the town - causing widespread alarm.

 An admonishment to encourage full concentration in order to study effectively and so achieve ambitions.